navapbc/template-infra/template-only-docs/template-development-workflow.md

 ### 1. Develop and test your changes on one of the platform-test repos

-On the platform test repo, you'll do the following:
+On the [platform-test](https://github.com/navapbc/platform-test) repo, you'll do the following:

 1. Create a feature branch.
 The naming convention for feature branches is `<your name>/<feature name>`.
 You can optionally include the ticket number in `<feature name>`.
 2. Create a terraform [workspace](/docs/infra/intro-to-terraform-workspaces.md) that you will use for developing and testing your infrastructure changes.
 Using a workspace avoids conflicting with other developers and avoids CD overwriting any changes you've applied while developing: